Skip to navigation menu Skip to content

 5. Proceed to the GME Office on Ocean 7.

-In the GME Office, you will be issued an SC photo ID badge.
+In the GME Office, you will be issued a Seattle Children's photo ID badge.
 If necessary, you will be asked to complete any outstanding paperwork or web-based training modules.

 Once you have completed any required web-based training and the sign-in and badging process, you will be released to your rotation.

-• Medical student parking at SC and transportation info
+• Medical student parking at Seattle Children's and transportation information

 Parking information